hyperdevs-team/mini-kotlin/README.md

 # Mini
 [![Release](https://jitpack.io/v/masmovil/masmini-kotlin.svg)](https://jitpack.io/#masmovil/masmini-kotlin)

+## ⚠️ DOCS HAVE TO BE UPDATED FOR VERSION 2.0.0

 Mini is a minimal Flux architecture written in Kotlin that also adds a mix of useful features to build UIs fast.

 ## Purpose